nabeeltariq2/Machine_learning_kaggle_clicks/README.md

-# Machine_learning_kaggle_clicks
+# R-Machine_learning_kaggle_clicks
   Initial Version

-Machine Learning to predict whether a mobile ad will be clicked.
+Machine Learning in R to predict whether a mobile ad will be clicked.

 This project uses an ensemble approach, mapping the results for logistic regression back into the training dataset and running a decision tree classifier on the new training set.
 The logloss is used as the evaluation metric.